podium-lib/client/README.md

 header version number and the version in the manifest cached in the client, the component has changed.

-In the event of an update the client will have to do multiple HTTP requests to refetch the manifest, fallback and content.
+In the event of an update the client will throw away the cached manifest and do multiple HTTP requests to refetch the manifest, fallback and content.

+### On retrying

 In a distributed system there can be windows where a component can exist with two versions at the same time during a rolling deploy.
 In such a scenario the client might go into an "update loop" due to hitting different versions of the component.

 In a rolling deploy this is not nessessery a bad thing.
-But to protect both the application using the client and the component itself, the client will terminate the process of updating if such an "update loop" is detected.
+But to protect both the application using the client and the component itself, the client will terminate the process of updating if such an "update loop" is detected to happen multiple times in a row.

+This feature will also protect against cases where there might be a miss match between the version number in a manifest file and whats set as a header on the content route.

 How many times the client will retry settling an update before termination can be set by the `retries` argument in the client constructor and the `.register()` method.

+### Missing version header

+There might be error situations where a content route is missing the version header so the client does not have anything to compare the version in the manifest against.
+In such a situation the client will continue to fetch the content but the manifest and its fallback will never be re-evaluated for an update.

+### Health status

+During the life cycle of updating one or multiple podlets the client will be in different states.
+The state is a representation of all registered podlets in the client.
+In other words; if one of five podlets enters a given state, the state is representative for all five podlets.

+These states are:

+-   `instantiated` - When a `Client` has been instanciated but no requests to any podlets has been made.
+-   `initializing` - When one or multiple podlets is requested for the very first time.
+This state will only happen after `instantiated`.
+-   `unstable` - When an update of a podlet is detected and are in the process of refetching the manifest.
+-   `stable` - When all registered podlets is using its cached manifest and are only fetching content.
+-   `unhealthy` - When a update of a podlet did never settle.
+Ex; This will trigger if a podlet gets into a "update loop".

+The most common state is `stable`.

+When a podlet is updated and the client detect this the client will enter `unstable` state.
+This state will live for a given time and does depent on how the deployment of a podlet is done.
+Example; if one do a rolling deploy of a podlet, the `unstable` state will live as long as the podlet exist in two different version during deploy plus a small extra time after this to make sure everything has settled.
+How long this window to make sure everything is settled can be configured by the `resolveThreshold` argument on the `Client` constructor.

+When a podlet update is detected the client will also start to monitor if the new podlet gets into a stable state withing a given time.
+In other words; if a podlet enters a "update loop" as described above, the client will detect this and after a given time set the state to `unhealthy`.
+How long it should go before `unhealthy` state is entered can be configured by the `resolveMax` argument on the `Client` constructor.

+The state can be checked by the `.state` property on the `Client` object.
+The client will also emit a `state` event each time the client enters one of the above states.

 ## License